Days

 Q: Can this tour be combined with Old Dhaka highlights?

-Yes—if time permits, though Lalbagh Fort and Khan Mohammad Mridha Mosque are included.
+Yes—if time permits, though Nimtali Arch and Curzon Hall are included.

-📐 Expert Guides — blending architectural knowledge with cultural context.
+📐 Expert Guides – Our multi-lingual professional guides blend architectural knowledge with cultural context.

-🌏 Private Flexibility — your pace, your focus, your experience.
+Private Flexibility – Your pace, your focus, your experience.
+You decide where to linger, you’re in control.

 🚗 Reserve your Dhaka National Parliament & Architecture Tour today.